Skip to main content

 What are the benefits of the works?

-• Reliable Water Supply – Replacement of aged water mains and service connections will reduce the instances of bursts and interruptions to the water supply reducing disruption for homes and businesses in the area.
+• Reliable Water Supply – Replacement of aged water mains and service connections reduces the instances of bursts and interruptions to the water supply reducing disruption for homes and businesses in the area.

 • Improved Water Quality – Removing existing old cast iron and lead from the public water network and replacing them with new pipes.

-• Improved Operation and Maintenance – These works will deliver efficiencies including cost savings by improving the operation of the water network requiring less maintenance in the future.
+• Improved Operation and Maintenance – These works delivered efficiencies including cost savings by improving the operation of the water network requiring less maintenance in the future.

 Will customers be affected by the works?

-Areas of work will be limited to short sections to minimise impact on customers.
-Traffic management will be in place during this time.
-To deliver the works safely and efficiently road closures will be required.
-The local community will be notified in advance of any closures.
-Local and emergency traffic will always be maintained.
+Areas of work were limited to short sections to minimise impact on customers.
+Traffic management was in place during this time.
+To deliver the works safely and efficiently road closures were required.
+The local community were notified in advance of any closures.
+Local and emergency traffic were always maintained.

-The works may involve some short-term interruptions to the water supply.
-The project team will ensure that customers are given a minimum of 48 hours-notice prior to any planned interruption.
+The works involved some short-term interruptions to the water supply.
+The project team ensured that customers were given a minimum of 48 hours-notice prior to any planned interruption.

 We understand that this type of work can be inconvenient.
-Works crews will make every effort to minimise any disruption these necessary works cause.
+Works crews made every effort to minimise any disruption these necessary works cause.

 View all projects and plans